hyperoslo/Aftermath/README.md

 **Command Handler** is responsible for publishing **events** that will be consumed by reactions.
 There are 3 types of events:

-- **Progress** which indicates that the operation triggered by command has been started and is in the pending state at the moment.
+- **Progress** event indicates that the operation triggered by command has been started and is in the pending state at the moment.
-- **Data** which holds the output produced by the command execution
+- **Data** event holds the output produced by the command execution
 - **Error** notifies that an error has been occurred during the command execution